reyesayala/wa_network_request_compare/README.md

 ### get_file_names.py
-This program outputs a CSV file which maps the current and archive URLs with their respective network request CSV files.
+This program outputs a CSV file (called file_names.csv) which maps the current and archive URLs with their respective network request CSV files.
 This file acts as an index.
 > The output CSV will have four columns, current URl, archive URL, current network requests file name, archive network requests file name.

 Command syntax:
 ```
-python3 get_file_names.py --currcsv=current_index.csv --archcsv=archive_index.csv --db=urls.db --out=file_names.csv --print
+python3 get_file_names.py --currcsv=current_index.csv --archcsv=archive_index.csv --out=file_names.csv --print
 ```
 Arguments:
 * currcsv - The CSV file with the current URLs index.
 * archcsv - The CSV file with the archive URLs index.
-* db - Input DB file with urls.
-Interchangeable with using --currcsv and --archcsv since only one type of input is allowed.
 * out - The CSV file to write the urls and file names.
 * print - (optional) Include to print urls and file names to stdout, default doesn't print.